-After a successful 2016 event in Nashville, Writing Day Workshops is excited to announce The 2017 Tennessee Writing Workshop — a full-day “How to Get Published” writing event in Nashville, TN on July 22, 2017.
+After successful 2015, 2016, and 2017 events in Nashville, Writing Day Workshops is excited to announce The 2019 Tennessee Writing Workshop — a full-day “How to Get Published” writing event in Nashville, TN on August 3, 2019.

 WHAT IS IT?

 This is a special one-day “How to Get Published” writing workshop on Saturday, August 3, 2019, at the Embassy Suites by Hilton Nashville South Cool Springs.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent faculty so far includes:

 - literary agent Julie Gwinn (The Seymour Agency)

 - literary agent assistant Erin Clyburn (Corvisiero Literary)

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Jessica Bell of Writing Day Workshops.

 EVENT LOCATION & DETAILS: